piriya-dharshini/piriya-dharshini/README.md

 - **GameElevate**: Platform designed to assess and enhance badminton player performance using strategic insights and predictions for rally outcomes with LSTM+Q learning algorithms.

+If you wish to be a chapter in my book of exploring life.
+Contact me at:piriyadharshini.a@gmail.com